 We’re looking for case studies and sample assignments to include in the Handbook.
 Case studies are short overviews of digital research projects that help Handbook readers see what digital research projects actually look like in practice.
 Sample assignments are ideas for how projects and lessons on digital topics can be implemented in a classroom, including details like how much time or expertise are required, and whether they work best for a certain size of class.

-We are accepting submissions from digital humanities practitioners in a broad range of educational and cultural heritage contexts including higher education institutions, K-12, libraries, archives, museums, and those independent of institutional affiliation.
+We encourage submissions from digital humanities practitioners in a broad range of educational and cultural heritage contexts including higher education institutions, K-12, libraries, archives, museums, and those independent of institutional affiliation.
 Our authors have been project managers, principal investigators, research and teaching assistants, independent scholars, instructors, librarians, technical staff, graduate students, and faculty.

-We welcome researchers engaged in ongoing, or mid-stage, projects to submit a case study as well researchers who are in the process of finishing or who have recently finished a project.
+We welcome researchers engaged in ongoing, or mid-stage, projects to submit a case study as well as researchers who are in the process of finishing or who have recently finished a project.
 Assignments are best submitted after the author(s) have taught the assignment at least once.

 If you have questions, please email us at digitalhandbook[at]duke[dot]edu.